Rampart crater: Double and multiple layered ejecta craters

 Single-layer ejecta craters only penetrate into the icy upper layer, as shown on the left.
 Multiple-layer ejecta craters go all the way through the icy layer and somewhat into the lower, ice-free layer (right).

 Another type of rampart crater is called a double-layered ejecta (DLE) crater.
 It displays two lobes of ejecta.
-Related to these are (MLE) craters that have more than 2 or more layers of ejecta.
+Related to these are multiple-layered ejecta (MLE) craters that have more than 2 or more layers of ejecta.
 They are larger than single layered ejecta craters, having an average diameter of 22 km.
 Their ejecta are about 2.2 radii from the crater rim.
 They are more concentrated near the equator (mostly between 40 degrees from the equator).

 Steinheim crater which shows more than one layer of ejecta.
 These are called double-layered ejecta craters.

 Elath is an example of a double-layered ejecta crater.
 Viking image.

 Evidence leads researchers to believe that they result from an impact that goes through an icy layer and into a rocky layer.
 There may be more of them closer to the equator because the icy layer is not as thick there; hence more impacts will penetrate all the way through the icy layer and into the rocky layer.
 They are larger at all latitudes than single layer ejecta craters.
 The icy layer has been called by different names: cryosphere, permafrost, and ice-cemented cryosphere.

 View underneath Phoenix lander towards south foot pad, showing patchy exposures of a bright surface that was later confirmed to be water ice, as predicted by theory and detected by Mars Odyssey.

 Researchers have analyzed the distribution of both of these craters to determine the thickness of an icy layer that may surround the total surface of Mars.
 The depth of a crater has been found to be about one tenth of its diameter.
 So by measuring the diameter, the depth can be easily found.
 They mapped the position and size of all of these craters and then determined the maximum size of single-layered craters and the smallest size for multiple-layered craters for each latitude.
 Remember the single-layered ejecta crater does not penetrate the icy layer, but the multiple-layered does.
 An average of those should give the thickness of the icy layer.
 From such an analysis, they determined that the icy layer or cryosphere varies from about 1.3 km (equator) to 3.3 km (poles).
 This represents a great deal of frozen water.
 It would be equal to 200 meters of water spread over the entire planet, if one assumes 20% pore space.

 The Phoenix lander confirmed the existence of large amounts of water ice in the northern regions of Mars.
 This finding was predicted by theory and was measured from orbit by the Mars Odyssey instruments, so the idea that rampart crater size shows the depth to ice was confirmed by other space probes.
 The image below from the Phoenix lander shows ice that was exposed by the descent engines.